cloudevents/spec/cloudevents/working-drafts/xml-format.md

 designators using an `xsi:type` XML attribute, this allows them to be exchanged without loss of type information.

-REQUIRED and OPTIONAL context attribute MAY be decorated with an`xsi:type`, if present this designator MUST match that of the type specified by the [CloudEvent context attributes][ce-attrs].
+An XML element representing a REQUIRED or OPTIONAL context attribute MAY be decorated with an `xsi:type` XML attribute.
+If present, this designator MUST match that of the type specified by the [CloudEvent context attributes][ce-attrs].

 No other XML element attributes are expected, if present they MUST be ignored during processing.